jsull3/NSF_preprint/README.md

 # NSF_preprint
-Preprint of "Redshift Evolution of Higher-order Correlations in Cosmic Large-scale Structure with Minkowski Functionals" for MNRAS
+Preprint of "Redshift Evolution of Higher-order Correlations in Cosmic Large-scale Structure with Minkowski Functionals" for MNRAS - in prep.